michal-franc/michal-franc.github.io/_posts/2010-09-02-activity-tracker-wpf-auto-updated-data-binding-with-inotifypropertychanged.md

 Background color of the Border is bound to the property in TaskWPF class.
 <div id="scid:9D7513F9-C04C-4721-824A-2B34F0212519:6704c60f-a714-4da8-84e6-3255ddbbb38a" class="wlWriterEditableSmartContent" style="display: inline; float: none; margin: 0; padding: 0;">

+{% highlight csharp %}
-<pre class="lang:default decode:true ">public void IsOverEstimatedTime()
+public void IsOverEstimatedTime()
     {
-        if (_task.TimeSpent &gt; _task.TimeEstimate)
+        if (_task.TimeSpent > _task.TimeEstimate)
         {
             TaskColor ="Red";
             OnPropertyChanged("TaskColor");
         }
-    }</pre>
+    }
+{% endhighlight %}

 &nbsp;

 </div>
 <div></div>
 <div>

+{% highlight csharp %}
-<pre>Every time I am incrementing the counter.
+Every time I am incrementing the counter.
 I am also checking if the time spent is greater than time estimated.
 When this is its true color name is changed,  and the <strong>OnPropertyChanged</strong> method is called.
 It notifies the Border by the <strong>Binding</strong> to redraw itself because the value has changed.
 One important thing to note.
 Color is specified by a string name because Background property in the Xaml doesn't accept a Color" class.

 Next Chapter.
-Communication with Xml files and TODO List.</pre>
+Communication with Xml files and TODO List.
+{% endhighlight %}

 </div>
 <div></div>